Strange-boy/Striver-dsa-sheet/README.md

 7. Count occurence of the element (sorted) (countOccur.cpp)
 8. Search in a Rotated Sorted Array (searchRotated.cpp)
 9. Search in Rotated Sorted Array II (searchRotate2.cpp)
+10. Find the minimum in Sorted Rotated Array(minRotate.cpp) (unique)